Proposition A

 -

-Renovations and additions to science and STEM-focused instructional spaces at elementary and middle schools
+Renovations to create S.T.E.M.-focused instructional spaces at elementary and middle schools

-Supports student participation in robotics, science fairs, and project-based learning
+Supports student participation in robotics, science fairs, and innovative project-based learning

 -